TroyLaPolice/European-Neolithic-Expansion/README.md

 	// Learning, death and mating rate params:
 	// ***********************************
 	defineConstant("L", 0.005); // Learning rate
-	defineConstant("LP", 0.6); // Learning pecentage = the ratio of farmers to HGs required in an area for an individual HG to learn from a farmer defineConstant("M", 0.1); // Mating rate
+	defineConstant("LP", 0.6); // Learning percentage = the ratio of farmers to HGs required in an area for an individual HG to learn from a farmer defineConstant("M", 0.1); // Mating rate
 	defineConstant("min_repro_age", 12); // Individuals MUST be OLDER than this age to reproduce